percipient/strongjobs/tasks/update-dependencies/README.md

 It's recommended to run from the included crontab.
 Alternatively, run the script from a POSIX shell.
 It will clone repositories to the `strongjobs` user home directory.
+### Requirements files
+This uses [piprot](https://github.com/sesh/piprot) to check dependency rottenness.
+It supports all types of pinning and comments (`#`).
+This script does add one additional bit of semantics: if you want to skip upgrading a version of a package, add the string `skip` to a comment on the same line as the package.